robherring/dt-schema/README.md

 DeviceTree Schemas, a fixed size is desired in most cases, so these properties are added based on the size of 'items' list.

-The YAML DeviceTree format also makes all string values an array and scalar values a matrix (in order to define groupings) even when only a single value is present.
-Single entries in schemas are fixed up to match this encoding.

 ### *Devicetree Meta-Schemas*

 Found in `./dtschema/meta-schemas`